Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Introduction

 The non-constructive aspect of our results arises from our use of lower bounds in Diophantine approximation concerning sums of \emph{$S$-units}.
-These bounds were proven in~\cite{Evertse84,PS82} using Schlickewei's ${p}$-adic generalisation~\cite{Sch77} of Schmidt's Subspace theorem (itself a far-reaching generalisation of the Thue-Siegel-Roth Theorem), and therein applied to study the asymptotic growth of LRS in absolute value.
-By contrast, in~\cite{OW13:constructive-positivity} we use Baker's theorem on linear forms in logarithms to show decidability of Positivity for simple LRS of order at most 9.
-Unfortunately, while Baker's theorem yields effective Diophantine-approximation lower bounds, it appears only to be applicable to low-order LRS\@.
-In particular, the analytic and geometric arguments that are used in~\cite{OW13:constructive-positivity} to bring Baker's theorem to bear (and which give that work a substantially different flavour to the present paper) do not apply beyond order 9.
+These bounds were proven in~\cite{Evertse84,PS82} using Schlickewei's ${p}$-adic generalisation of Schmidt's Subspace Theorem (itself a far-reaching generalisation of the Thue-Siegel-Roth Theorem), and therein applied to study the asymptotic growth of LRS in absolute value.
+By contrast, in~\cite{OW13:constructive-positivity} we use Baker's Theorem on linear forms in logarithms to show decidability of Positivity for simple LRS of order at most 9.
+Unfortunately, while Baker's Theorem yields effective Diophantine-approximation lower bounds, it appears only to be applicable to low-order LRS\@.
+In particular, the analytic and geometric arguments that are used in~\cite{OW13:constructive-positivity} to bring Baker's Theorem to bear (and which give that work a substantially different flavour to the present paper) do not apply beyond order 9.

-Is is worth remarking that non-effective results are quite common for LRS\@.
-The Skolem-Mahler-Lech Theorem is one instance; other examples arise in connection with analysis of growth rates and multiplicity of zeros~\cite{BOOK}.

 Relying on complexity bounds for the decision problem for first-order formulas over the field of real numbers, we show that our procedure for deciding Ultimate Positivity requires polynomial space in general and polynomial time for LRS of each fixed order.
-As a complexity lower bound, we show that Ultimate Positivity for simple LRS is hard for co$\exists\mathbb{R}$.
-Here co$\exists\mathbb{R}$ is the class of problems solvable in the universal theory of the reals.
-It is straightforward that this class contains \textbf{coNP} and, from the work of Canny~\cite{Canny88}, it is contained in \textbf{PSPACE}.
+As a complexity lower bound, we give a polynomial-time reduction of the decision problem for the universal theory of the reals to both the Positivity and Ultimate Positivity Problems for simple LRS\@.
+The decision problem for the universal theory of the reals is easily seen to be \textbf{coNP}-hard and, from the work of Canny~\cite{Canny88}, is contained in \textbf{PSPACE}.
+Thus the complexity of the Ultimate Positivity problem for simple LRS lies between \textbf{coNP} and \textbf{PSPACE}.
 Hitherto the best lower bound known for either Positivity or Ultimate Positivity was \textbf{coNP}-hardness~\cite{BellDJB10}.

-The new lower bound reflects the close relationship of the Positivity and Ultimate Positivity problems to questions in real algebraic geometry.
-In the Conclusion we discuss the prospects for obtaining matching upper and lower complexity bounds for the Ultimate Positivity Problem for simple LRS\@.
+Full proofs of all results can be found in the long version of this paper~\cite{OuaknineW13b}.